China Dynamics Initiates Nasdaq Listing Process

-HONG KONG SAR - Media OutReach - 25 May 2021 - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a global leader in electric vehicle (EV) technology, has initiated the application process to list the Company's common shares on the Nasdaq (the "Proposed Listing").
+HONG KONG, May 25, 2021 - (ACN Newswire) - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a global leader in electric vehicle (EV) technology, has initiated the application process to list the Company's common shares on the Nasdaq (the "Proposed Listing").
 Upon approval for trading on the Nasdaq, the Company would continue to trade on The Stock Exchange of Hong Kong Limited.

 Since 2014, China Dynamics has emerged as a leading pioneer manufacturer in electric drivetrain and vehicle networking.
 It is an integrated driving and logistics solutions provider with the field of lightweight automotive body design and new energy platform power system.